 Watermarking with Word

-In most versions of Word, you will find watermarking by going to the “Design” tab, then selecting “Watermark.”
-You will then see preset options, an option to customize, and on 365, you will see the option to get “more watermarks from Office.com.”
-You simply select what you’d like, and in the custom options you can manage layout, font and whether the watermark is a picture or text.
+In most versions of Word, you can go to the “Design” tab and select “Watermark.”
+You can chose to use a preset or customize your watermark, and even select the option to get “more watermarks from Office.com.”
+In the custom options, you can manage layout, font and whether the watermark is a picture or text.
 (You might like your company logo as a watermark, for example).

 How Digify can help